Bowenislandsong/DataSpliterNUnpacker/README.md

 For Example: "java -jar Unpacker.jar Resource Code 5"

-# Environment & Running Instruction for Unpacker
+# Unpacker Environment & Running Instruction

 Place the files in a sibling folder as Target unpacking folder.